The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Firing Dr. Menares, which led to the resignations of top CDC officials, adds considerable fuel to this raging fire.

-Keep going.
+Keep going?

-We are worried about the wide ranging impact that all these decisions will have on America's health security.
+We are worried about the wide-ranging impact that all these decisions will have on America's health security.

-Residents of rural communities and people with disabil disabilities will have even more limited access to health care.
+Residents of rural communities and people with disabilities will have even more limited access to health care.

 Families with low incomes who rely most heavily on community health clinics and support from state and local health departments will have fewer resources available to them.

-This is unacceptable and it should alarm every American regardless of political leanings.
+This is unacceptable, and it should alarm every American, regardless of political leanings.

-The Secretary of Health and Human Services Department I know they they can make that argument but but they're lying to themselves and to us then during our CDC tenures we did not always agree with our leaders but they never gave us reason to doubt that they would rely on data driven insights for our protection or that they would support public health workers.
+Anyway, during our CDC tenures, we did not always agree with our leaders, but they never gave us reason to doubt that they would rely on data-driven insights for our protection or that they would support public health workers.

-We need only look to Operation Warp speed during the first Trump administration which produced highly effective and safe vaccines that saved millions of lives during the COVID 19 pandemic as a shiny example of what health and human services can accomplish when health and science are at the forefront of its mission.
+We need only look to Operation Warp Speed during the first Trump administration, which produced highly effective and safe vaccines that saved millions of lives during the COVID-19 pandemic as a shiny example of what health and human services can accomplish when health and science are at the forefront of its mission.

-Okay, so that's where I wanted to get to again this is a um propaganda document clearly the idea and it subtly traffics in the same sort of Orwellian nonsense that we were discussing before.
+And it subtly traffics in the same sort of Orwellian nonsense that we were discussing before.

 There is a certain strata of society for whom the CDC and what it says and the New York Times and what it says carries the presumption of truth.

-And so it is very hard when the New York Times and here you have is it eight or nine former CDC directors saying oh my God, Kennedy is a terrible threat to human health he's doing all of these things, he's making misstatements, blah, blah, blah, blah, blah.
+And so it is very hard when the New York Times, and here you have eight or nine former CDC directors saying, oh my God, Kennedy is a terrible threat to human health.

 That carries this gravitas.